-- Graduate Application
+- Application

-- Non-refundable application fee (waived for graduated of Metropolitan State University)
+- Non-refundable application fee

 - Official transcripts

+- Test scores

 - Current resume

-- Essay
+- Goals essay

-- Assessment Scores
+- References

-See Applying to the Program for application packets, details on the requirements, deadlines and International Student application requirements
+See Applying to the Program for application packets, details on the requirements, deadlines and International Student application requirements.

-Once fully admitted, you can transfer up to 8 credits reflecting comparable content into your graduate program.
+Once fully admitted, you may transfer up to 8 credits into your graduate program.
 A course is accepted in transfer only if it has been completed within the last five years from an accredited institution, no degree was granted, and a letter grade of B or better was earned in the course.
-Courses are accepted in transfer upon the approval of the Graduate Programs Director in consultation with discipline coordinators and allow you to take alternate credits to meet the credit total.
-(See note above in Curriculum.)
+Courses are accepted in transfer only upon the approval of the Graduate Programs Director in consultation with discipline coordinators.